vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 * The execution time of each of the following jobs is about 15 min: `Job 3`, `Job 4` and `Job 6`;
 * The execution time of each of the following jobs is about 20 min: `Job 5`;
 * The concurrent running jobs limit is configured to 2.
-* The value of META_JOBS_TIME_BETWEEN_STATUS_CHECK_SECONDS is configured to 60 (sec).
+* The value of META_JOBS_TIME_BETWEEN_STATUS_CHECK_SECONDS is configured to the default 40 (seconds).

 ![sample-execution.png](sample-execution.png)

-Let's estimate the number of requests the Meta Jobs plugin would send after certain time of the workflow execution.
-For our convenience, let's assume that finalizing one job and starting another takes no time (~0 sec).
-The following time intervals "X - Y" mean from moment X until moment Y (measured in minutes), where X = 0 is the start:

-* 0 - 10: about 1 (1 job * 1 reqs/min) requests per minute or 10 requests in total.
-  Running: `Job 1`;
-* 10 - 20: about 2 (2 jobs * 1 reqs/min) requests per minute or 20 requests in total.
-  Running jobs: `Job 2` and `Job 3`;
-* 20 - 25: about 2 (2 jobs * 1 reqs/min) requests per minute or 10 requests in total.
-  Running jobs: `Job 3` and `Job 4`;
-* 25 - 35: about 2 (2 jobs * 1 reqs/min) requests per minute or 20 requests in total.
-  Running jobs: `Job 4` and `Job 5`;
-* 35 - 40: about 2 (2 jobs * 1 reqs/min) requests per minute or 10 requests in total.
-  Running jobs: `Job 5` and `Job 6`;
-* 40 - 50: about 1 (1 job * 1 reqs/min) requests per minute or 10 requests in total.
-  Running jobs: `Job 6`.

-In total, the vdk-meta-jobs plugin will perform 80 requests for the whole workflow execution.
+In this scenario, the vdk-meta-jobs plugin will perform a total of 147 requests for the whole workflow execution.
+See Appendix A for more details about this example.

 ### Troubleshooting